RubenBrocke/Pandah/README.md

 FUNCTION is the indentifier of the function you want to call Function parameters are to be put inbetween the braces

+Alternatively you could call a function on an instance you just created (See: Init keyword) Doing this will execute the function in that instance and looks like this:

+	exec INSTANCE.FUNCTION()

+INSTANCE is the instance you created

 **Init keyword**
 The init keyword is used to create another instance of a class and is used like this: